Friday, 25 February 2011

 Zen, sadly, is another matter.
 Although one of the most hermit-bound traditions on earth, the current Zen establishment is largely hostile to free-range monks.
 It's koanic, really: the Buddha was a hermit; Bodhidharma was a hermit; Huineng, father of all extant Zen lineages, was arguably a hermit; Ryōkan, one of our most beloved ancestors, was a hermit; Ikkyū, whose teachings are an essential antidote to Buddhist hypocrisy, was a hermit.
 But the Asian cultures in which Zen is rooted have a demonstrable contempt for individual initiative, and that has led us into a cul-de-sac of guru-worship.
 Today, Zen hermits are often accused of imposture and egotism for living the Buddha's own given precepts.
 The resentment is mutual and conspicuous, particularly in the West, where autocracy is dimly viewed and self-sufficiency a virtue.

 For the record, I consider ordained monasticism legitimate, and even necessary.
-Alright, it's not scriptural; stuff doesn't have to come from the sutras to be valid.
+Alright, it's not scriptural.
+So what?
+Stuff doesn't have to come from the sutras to be valid.
 If it weren't for monasteries, what would I study?
 Most Zen teachings are generated, and all are curated, by ordained monks.
 The typical hermit has been inside before.
 I have done, and am likely to do again.
 The monastery is an important touchstone, and a weighty counterbalance to the hippy-dippy narcissism of hermitry.
 I shudder to think what we would become without it.
 Finally, it's an effective, irreplaceable practice for many who are drawn to that path, as synonymous to their lives as mine is to mine.

 In sum, if I had a million dollars, I'd give it to a monastery.
 What the hell is a hermit gonna do with money, anyway?